Medically reviewed on April 24, 2018

 How is ampicillin injection given?

 Ampicillin is injected into a muscle, or into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not self-inject ampicillin if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 You may need to mix ampicillin with a liquid (diluent) before using it.
 If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
 You should use the injection as soon as possible after mixing it.